airbnb/react-with-styles/README.md

 }
 ```

-To support your users in an RTL context, we recommend using `react-with-styles` along with [`react-with-direction`](https://github.com/airbnb/react-with-direction).
+To support people using a right-to-left (RTL) context, we recommend using `react-with-styles` along with [`react-with-direction`](https://github.com/airbnb/react-with-direction).
 You can provide the direction directly if you have a utility that determines it like in the example above, or you can use the provided utility, `WithStylesDirectionAdapter`, to grab the direction that's already been set on the `react-with-direction` context and amend `WithStylesContext` with it.

 ```jsx
 import React from 'react';